carleyskitchen/agency-jekyll-theme/_posts/2011-12-05-shopping_for_wellness.markdown

 client: Start Bootstrap
 category: Web Development
 description: "Available a-la-carte or as an additional service provided for meal preparation.
-60$ Flat rate plus food cost for customers choosing to add specialty food items to their meal plans."
+50$ per hour plus food cost for customers choosing to add specialty food items to their meal plans."
 ---